-In a medium size bowl combine olive oil, balsamic, honey, lemon juice, Dijon, garlic, and dry rub.
-Whisk to incorporate and add to a 1 gallon baggie.
+- Prep Marinade: In a medium size bowl combine olive oil, balsamic, honey, lemon juice, Dijon, garlic, and seasoning.
+Whisk to incorporate and add to a 1 gallon plastic baggie.

-Remove Brussels sprouts from ice bath, cut the Brussels in half, lengthwise, and place into the marinade for 2 to 4 hours.
-Remove from marinate, and then skewer.
+- Marinate: Remove Brussels sprouts from ice bath, cut the Brussels in half, lengthwise, and place into the marinade for 2 to 4 hours.
+Remove from marinade, and then skewer.

-Place bacon on indirect side.
+- Grill Bacon: Place bacon on indirect side in a single layer on the grill grate.
 Bacon has lots of fat, and it will potentially cause flare ups over direct heat.
 Cook the bacon on indirect for up to 12 minutes or until crispy.
 Remove from grill and dice.

-In the meantime, place Brussels skewers on direct heat.
-Rotate sprouts over direct heat every few minutes until nicely charred on all sides.
-About 5 - 6 minutes total time, will vary based upon size of flame.
+- Grill Brussels Sprouts: As bacon grills, place Brussels skewers over direct heat.
+Rotate sprouts over direct heat every few minutes until nicely charred on all sides with grill marks (about 4-5 minutes minutes total time).
+Exact time will vary based upon size of flame.

-Remove sprouts from the skewer, place in a large bowl, and glaze one more time with remaining balsamic marinade.
-Top with bacon and the parmesan and serve.
+- Serve: Remove sprouts from skewers and place in a large bowl.
+Drizzle one more time with two tablespoons of the marinade.
+Top with grilled bacon, Parmesan, a dusting of kosher salt or finishing salt, and serve.

 Nutrition information is automatically calculated, so should only be used as an approximation.